Scope & Approach / Confidential Draft

 Phased investment.
 Independent approvals.

 Phase 1 and Phase 2 are presented as separate line items — each can be approved independently.
-Detailed costing finalized within five business days of budget guidance from FedEx leadership.
+Figures below are estimates based on Nishtech's project scoping; final SOW pricing is subject to a joint discovery session.

 Ongoing